Plant blooming Snapdragons, Violas and Pansies for fall and winter color. Try planting Ornamental Mustard, Kale or Cabbage for exciting foliage color.

 For the Lawn

-- Plant Fescue Seed: As with other plants, sowing fescue seed in the fall allows the grass to root in and become established before the stressful heat of summer returns.
+As with other plants, sowing fescue seed in the fall allows the grass to root in and become established before the stressful heat of summer returns.
+September 15th - October 15th is the ideal time to seed fescue.
+Use starter fertililzer when reseeding or for a new lawn.

-- Apply a pre-emergent: To control winter weeds such as poa annua (annual bluegrass), henbit, chickweed and others, apply a pre-emergent to your Bermuda or Zoysia lawn around mid-month.
+To control winter weeds such as poa annua (annual bluegrass), henbit, chickweed and others, apply a pre-emergent to your Bermuda or Zoysia lawn around mid-month.
 Do not apply to a fescue lawn if you plan to sow seed in the fall.
 Not only will it prevent weed seeds from germinating, it will also prevent the grass seed from germinating.
+This should be applied from late September to mid October.

 For the Birds